keysmusician/MockingBot/README.md

 - TensorFlow 2.9.2

 ### Development Environment
-The original VAE architecture was built on Google Colab (**Ubuntu Bionic Beaver**) so that I could take advantage of TensorFlow I/O's extended ability to import WAV files (the function I wanted was not supported on MacBook Air (2020, M1)), however that didn't work out, so I returned to local development on **MacOS Monterey.**
+The original VAE architecture was built in Google Colab (**Ubuntu Bionic Beaver**) so that I could take advantage of TensorFlow I/O's extended ability to import WAV files (the function I wanted was not supported on MacBook Air (2020, M1)), however that didn't work out, so I returned to local development on **MacOS Monterey.**

 ## Author
 Justin Masayda [@keysmusician](https://github.com/keysmusician)